 Sienna Miller, Actress, UK

-The premise is simple: pledge to buy nothing new throughout the month of September.
+The premise of Second Hand September is simple: pledge to buy nothing new throughout the month of September.
 Discover the joy of buying preloved clothing online or in vintage shops, charity shops or preloved stores like Green Heart Collective.
 This is great news for the planet - reducing waste to landfill, reducing the pollution linked with production and reducing the suffering caused by people around the world producing our clothes in the worst working conditions.

 The campaign is of course great news for all those like us who sell preloved clothing.
 It promotes the positive reasons for making the switch and encourages those who would not normally buy preloved to try it out.
 Check out our Ten Great Reasons To Buy Preloved if you need convincing.

 But does Second Hand September go far enough?
 I'm not convinced.
-Five years ago, I set myself a different challenge every month for a year - cut out chocolate, run every day, only drink water, give up alcohol etc. You get the picture.
+Seven years ago, I set myself a different challenge every month for a year - cut out chocolate, run every day, only drink water, give up alcohol etc. You get the picture.
 The thing is, looking back, I don't think any of those personal challenges had any long-lasting impact.
 Once the month was over, I just reverted to the way things were.
 It's the way of the world: look at how all our lives changed dramatically during the COVID pandemic and how we all believed there would be a new normal.
 Nothing would ever be the same again.
 We'd learned lessons about what really mattered.
 But no - it seems to me things have just gone back to the way they were in most cases.

 Let's face it, 30 days is not a long time to forgo a trip to the High Street or an online shopping session.
 It shouldn't be anyway!
 We don't need to be buying new clothes that often - that's the habit that needs breaking right there.